Long-term international migration, provisional: year ending June 2025

 Notes:

-1. Please see chart notes 1 to 4 and 13 in Section 9: Data sources and quality.
+1. Please see chart notes 1 to 7 in Section 10: Data sources and quality.

 Download the data

-The line chart in Figure 2 shows recent falls in net migration are driven mainly by decreases in non-EU+ net migration.
-Net migration for EU+ and British nationals remains negative.
+The line chart in Figure 2 shows changes in net migration are driven mainly by decreases in non-EU+ net migration.
+The provisional net migration estimate for YE June 2025 for non-EU+ nationals was positive 383,000.
+By contrast, both EU+ and British national groups saw more people leave the UK than arrive, with net migration provisionally estimated at negative 70,000 and negative 109,000, respectively.

 Back to table of contents

-When we talk about immigration in this bulletin we are referring to long-term immigration.
+When we refer to immigration in this bulletin we are referring to long-term immigration.
 Long-term immigration is when people change the country where they usually live for 12 months or more.
 This is the United Nations (UN) definition of a long-term migrant.

-Definitions of EU+ and non-EU+ can be found in Section 8: Glossary.
+Definitions of British, EU+ and non-EU+ can be found in Section 9: Glossary.

 Embed code